Why is it More Expensive to Buy Silver in New Zealand?

-1) Silver still to reach previous highs.
-Gold has well and truly surpassed its nominal high from 1980 of US$850 whereas the price of silver is still someway off its 1980 high of US$50 when the Hunt brothers had basically cornered the silver market.
+Gold has well and truly surpassed its nominal high from 1980 of US$850 whereas the price of silver is still someway off its 1980 high of US$50, when the Hunt brothers had basically cornered the silver market.
 Some would argue that these prices were “bubble-like” and not fair comparisons.
 However the likelihood is that gold and silver will eventually reach bubble prices again in this bull cycle.
 A general rule is prices usually make extremes in either direction at the start and end of a cycle.

-Gold has to rise to US$2420 to reach its inflation adjusted 1980 high of US$850. i.e. just under a double from here.
+Gold has to rise to US$2420 to reach its inflation adjusted 1980 high of US$850. i.e. about double from here.
 Silver has even further to go needing to reach US$117 to match it’s inflation adjusted 1980 high of US$50.
-Almost 6 times higher than now.
+About 8 times higher than now.

-3) The gold silver ratio is currently way above long term historical norms.
-This ratio is simply the amount of ounces of silver you can buy with one ounce of gold.
-Currently it stands at 61:1.
+The Gold Silver ratio is simply the amount of ounces of silver you can buy with one ounce of gold.
+Currently it stands at 83:1.
 In the last 25 years it’s been as high as 100:1 and as low as 38:1.
-The long term ratio (we’re talking hundreds of years here) is about 16:1 – the same as the ratio of silver to gold in the ground.
+The long term ratio (we’re talking hundreds of years here) is about 16:1.
+The same as the ratio of silver to gold in the ground.
 At the end of the last bull market in precious metals the ratio reached 16.
 If it was to reach 16 again silver would have to rise significantly from here comparatively to gold.
 Even to reach the higher level of 30 would still be a large increase.

-There is also the somewhat contentious argument that as silver has many more industrial uses than gold that it is being used up whereas pretty much all the above ground gold ever mined still exists today.
-So the theory being that the silver supply is steadily diminishing versus the gold supply which slowly rises every year.
+There is also the somewhat contentious argument that as silver has many more industrial uses than gold, that silver is being used up.
+Whereas pretty much all the above ground gold ever mined still exists today.
+So the theory is that the silver supply is steadily diminishing.
+Versus the gold supply which slowly rises every year.

 However this greater industrial demand is a doubled edged sword as this makes silver even more volatile than gold.
 It reacts even more to changes in the global economy.